tahaali202541/WRO-25-Future-Engineers-Team-Baitussalam/README.md

 - Sensors and IMU placed near center of gravity for accuracy
 - Motors aligned with wheels and pulleys for smooth motion
 - Wires neatly routed to avoid interference with moving parts
-- Components accessible for easy maintenance and troubleshooting
+- Components accessible for easy maintenance and troubleshooting <br>
+ Link for all the mounts and components-> [(Models)](https://github.com/tahaali202541/WRO-25-Future-Engineers-Team-Baitussalam/tree/main/Models)

 # Engineering Principals